4finance/micro-infra-spring/README.md

 com/ofg/foo
 ```

-To override existing or add new behaviour just place your mappings under:
+To override existing or add new behaviour that is specific to this realm just place your mappings under:

 ```
 pl/com/ofg/foo